trunglv/subscription_poup/README.md

 ## 2. LESS Preprocessor - To inject/replace some code-lines/variables depends on Backend Configurations

 ###### Due to get some Stylesheet variables from Magento configuration (likes background-color, text-color) to pass into a LESS file.
-I make a Less preprocessor(PHP code) to injected them.
+I make a Less preprocessor(PHP code) to inject them.
 See here : https://github.com/trunglv/subscription_poup/blob/main/SubscriptionPopup/Css/PreProcessor/Instruction/Variables.php#L32

 Define a new preproccessor from di.xml